vedarthjoshi/vedarthjoshi/README.md

 # This is Vedarth Joshi
 ### 🔭 I’m currently learning Godot engine, java, and webdevlopment
-### 🌱 I'm Currently Working on a webProject and visual Novel engine int java IG lol
+### 🌱 I'm Currently Working on a webProject and visual Novel engine in java IG lol
 ### 📫 How to reach me: https://www.instagram.com/joshivedarth/
 ### 💬 Email: joshivedarth1095@gmail.com
 ### I’m looking to collaborate on game/webdevlopment/designing -> project/tasks feel free to reach me